 The program is designed to be completed in twelve months (September to August).
 All students begin the program in September; there is no option for starting in the spring semester.
 Students may elect to complete the program over 16, 21, or 24 months.
 In some cases, exceptionally well-prepared students might be able complete their work in 9 months.

-The typical course structure is as follows (see detailed course descriptions below).
+The typical course structure is as follows; courses are only offered in the semester noted, except for the independent Practicum (see detailed course descriptions below).

 Fall (4 credits)

 - DATA 1010.
 Probability, Statistics, and Machine Learning.
 (Mathematical foundations for data science, 2 credits)

 - DATA 1030.
 Hands-on Data Science.
 (Practicing the data science pipeline, from data exploration and cleaning to presentation, 1 credit)

 - DATA 1050.
 Data Engineering.
 (Computer science for data science, 1 credit)

 - DATA 2020.
 Statistical Learning.
 (Inferential methods for regression analysis and statistical learning, 1 credit)